 There were several rounds of different noises with periods of silence except for the music.
 They seemed to be about 30 seconds long according to my counting.
 Once in a while the bed moved a bit.
 The start of a new scan.
 Towards the end of the first part, the bed started to skake like in a 4 point earthquake.
 Wondering whether it’s the MRI or a real earthquake I decided to give the fault to the MRI.
 I was like if it were an earthquake she would move me out or she would think it’s safer in here; and if it were an earthquake, who cares, it’s just a 4 pointer.
 No reason to panic.
 Alaska public building code requires to withstand an 8.5.
-As if the 2002 Alaska 7.9 earthquake weren’t enough.
+As if the 2002 Alaska 7.9 earthquake at the Denali Fault weren’t enough.

 When I came back to the waiting room, my husband asked me “How was it?”
 My answer: “Loud!”

-What I wore to the walk-in MRI
+What I Wore to the Walk-in MRI

 My eye-doctor had told me that I would get a helmet for the MRI.
-So a graphic T-shirt and pants seemed a good choice.
-My choice was to give the paperbag pants a repeat that I wore at Easter brunch earlier this year.
+Therefore, a graphic T-shirt and pants seemed a good choice.
+My choice was to give the paper-bag pants a repeat that I wore at Easter brunch earlier this year.
 Since it’s (finally) summer, adding some color to the all neutral outfit seemed to be fun.
 The multi-color gladiator heels and the green bag do exact that.
 The green and blue together make for a great easy analogous color look.
 The sandals pick up the green of the bag and blue of the pants even though in a different hue.

 Like the outfit?
 If so, please feel free to pin them to your own Pinterest board.